SCOPE OF THIS CHAPTER

 - A summary of analysis of assessed need; and

 - Views of the parent, carer and young person.

 Placement Coordination will then undertake a search for a placement, available options will be considered with the allocated social worker, team manager and colleagues in Education and Health.

 Once a placement is identified and agreed between Placement Co-ordination and the social worker, the detail will be added to the request for resource form and be tabled at the next weekly Complex Care Panel meeting for ratification.

 3. Decision Making

-The Complex Cases Panel (CCP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for:
+The Complex Care Panel (CCP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for:

 - Single education health and care plans;

 - Children's Continuing Care.

 The group will also consider specialist placement referrals when they are tabled.
 The referral to the CCP must include placement detail, a breakdown of costs per agency and outcomes expected to be achieved.Any agreement will be subject to a fixed review period.